IttSketch/IttSketch/README.md

 This repo also contains a small demo to show how to use this algorithms with a small dataset.

-- `IttSketch.pdf` can help you understand the paper better.
+- `IttSketch.pdf` technical report, it can help you understand the paper better.
 - `data`: traces for test, each 8 bytes in a trace is a item.
 - `src`
   - `Frequency`: Finding frequent items (CM+heap,CM-CU+Heap,SS,SS+CF,unbiased-SS).